 - New marketing tactics to grow their business

 - Industry contacts that can help them get to the next level

 - A deep understanding of disruptive technologies shaping our future

 Each person will have their own reasons for attending the event, so make sure your messaging covers all bases.
 But, if your audience truly values the benefits you’re pitching, they won’t miss your event for the world.

 No other strategy will have a bigger impact on attendance rates than hiring the right speaker.
 It can literally make or break your event.

 Speakers are masters of self-promotion.
 They’ll drive up your attendance rates without much effort on your part.

 Well-known speakers already have loyal followers that will hang on to their every word, which means they’ll stick around during the event.

-All you have to do is provide your speakers with the necessary details of your event.
+All you have to do is find and verify email addresses of well-known speakers and provide them with the necessary details of your event via cold outreach.
 Then just sit back and watch them share it on their websites, social media, and email lists.
 As a side benefit, you’ll also be converting followers from their audience over to yours.

 4. Make Your Event Interactive